techgnosis/pki/readme.md

 message

 ### DIY TLS
 TLS uses a "hybrid" scheme.
-The client creates a symmetric encryption key, then encrypts that key with the public key and sends it to the server which decrypts it with the private key. then all of the session data is encrypted with the symmetric key.
+The client creates a symmetric encryption key, then encrypts that key with the public key and sends it to the server which decrypts it with the private key.
+Then all of the session data is encrypted/decrypted with the symmetric key since it's more computationally efficient.

 ###### create a symmetric encryption key
 openssl rand -base64 32 > symmetric_key